-Check clevis pins attaching the brake cables to the

-brake lever.
-They must be loose when the brake pedal has been released (Ref.
-Fig. 19 on Page K-15).
+Check clevis pin attaching the brake cables to the brake levers.
+They must be loose when the brake pedal has been released.
 If the clevis pins are not loose, but brake pedal free travel is correctly adjusted and the brake cables move freely, the problem is likely in the wheel brake.